Best practices for optimizing automation rules

 Plan your rules before creating them

-Planning your automation rules ahead of time will help you work out the rules that you must have, and where you can instead combine rules by using conditions.
+Planning your automation rules ahead of time will help you work out what rules you must have, and where you can instead combine rules by using conditions.

 Start with your team’s work processes and the actions you want to occur, then work backwards to what events you want to trigger those actions.
-For example, do you want to send out emails on every customer feedback comment on an issue, or just on issues of high priority?
+For example do you want to send emails in response to customer feedback comments on all work items, or just for high priority work items?

 Align your automation strategy with your business and operational processes